Pride History Tours

 Accessible toilets

-This June, in celebration of Pride month, join The Real Mary King’s Close for the educational and thought-provoking Pride History Tours, designed to reveal the lesser-known stories of LGBTQIA+ lives in the city, from the mid 1500’s until 1912.
+This June, in celebration of Pride month, join The Real Mary King’s Close for the educational and thought-provoking Pride History Tours, designed to reveal the often-overlooked histories of LGBTQIA+ lives in Edinburgh from the 16th century through to the early 20th century.

 Real Mary Kings Close Tour Guide standing half way down stairs of Close with Pride Flag